Camila Alves

-Camila Alves McConaughey (née Alves; born 28 January 1983) is a Brazilian model and designer.
+Camila McConaughey (née Alves; born 28 January 1983) is a Brazilian and American model and designer.
 She is married to American actor Matthew McConaughey.

 Early life

-Camila Alves was born in Itambacuri, Minas Gerais, Brazil, about 250 miles east of the provincial capital of Belo Horizonte and raised there until the age of 15.
+Camila Alves was born in Itambacuri, Minas Gerais, Brazil, about 250 miles east of the capital of the state of Minas Gerais, Belo Horizonte, and was raised there until the age of 15.
 Her mother is an artist and designer, and her father, a ranch owner.
-At 15, Alves traveled to Los Angeles to visit her aunt and decided to stay, overstaying her visa and becoming an illegal immigrant.
-After working for four years as a house-cleaner and waitress, she became fluent in English and decided to make the United States her home.
+At 15, Alves emigrated to Los Angeles.
+After working for four years as a house-cleaner and waitress there, she became fluent in English and decided to make the United States her home.

 Career

-At the age of 19, Alves moved to New York City to pursue a career as a fashion model.
+At the age of 20, Alves moved to New York City to pursue a career as a fashion model.
 Alves worked as a waitress and as a cleaner at one point.
-As a model, she has graced numerous magazine covers such as Ocean Drive, Brazilian edition of Men's Vogue, ES Magazine, Maxim, Town & Country, People and Bella.
+As a model, she has appeared on the covers of Ocean Drive, the Brazilian edition of Men's Vogue, ES Magazine, Maxim, Town & Country, People and Bella.
 She has walked the runway at fashion shows for Valentino, Carolina Herrera, Mango, The Heart Truth's Red Dress Collection and TCN.

-Alves and her mother design the Muxo line of handbags, developing their design after experimenting for three years with styles and designs.
+Alves and her mother designed the Muxo line of handbags.
 In 2010, Alves hosted the third season of the Bravo network reality television series Shear Genius.
 In April 2012, Alves was signed on as the new face for Macy's clothing line I.N.C.
 International Concepts.

 In January 2016, Alves launched a lifestyle website, Women of Today, that serves as a hub for her social media; livestream video program, Camila's Code; and blog posts on food, health, crafts & décor, style, family, and work life.
 Alves is also the co-owner of the organic food company, Yummy Spoonfuls, which launched its product line for babies and toddlers in Target's frozen food section in 2016.

 She co-hosted, with Eddie Jackson, the first season of the Food Network competition show Kids BBQ Championship, which aired in summer 2016.

 Her children's book, Just Try One Bite, co-written with Adam Mansbach was released in on March 22, 2022 by Dial Books.
 The book landed on the New York Times Best Seller list.